What is a BOC 3 and Do I Need One?

 You’ll need the following information to file:

-• Name and address of the trucking company
+- Name and address of the trucking company

-• The name and title of the person authorized to sign on behalf of the company
+- The name and title of the person authorized to sign on behalf of the company

-Does Form BOC-3 Expire?
+Does a BOC-3 Expire?

-The BOC-3 does not expire according to the FMCSA.
+No, the BOC-3 does not expire according to the FMCSA.
 It will remain on your account until you initiate a name change and/or reinstatement.

-How Long Does It Take To File A BOC-3?
+How Long Does It Take To File?

 Once the BOC-3 form has been filed electronically, they will issue operating authority and mail the document to you.
 Operating authority documents are sent out within 3-4 business days typically.
 If 10 or more business days have passed since the grant date and you have not yet received the operating authority document, you can contact the FMCSA.
 You can also check whether your operating authority has been issued by visiting the FMCSA Licensing and Insurance website.